 1.16 Board interaction with institutional investors, analysts, press and customers.

-The Board believes that management generally should speak for the Company.
-It is expected that each director shall refer all inquiries from institutional investors, analysts, the press or customers to the Chief Executive Officer or his or her designee.
+The Board believes that management should generally speak for the Company.
+It is expected that each director shall refer all enquiries from institutional investors, analysts, the press or customers to the Chief Executive Officer or his or her designee.

 1.17 Selection of the chief executive officer.

 The Board shall be responsible for selecting the Company’s Chief Executive Officer.
 The Governance and Nominating Committee shall be responsible for the process of identifying potential candidates for the Company’s Chief Executive Officer and shall consider, among other things, a candidate’s experience, understanding of the Company’s business environment, leadership qualities, knowledge, skills, expertise, integrity and reputation in the business community.